leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/preparing-for-my-associate-cloud-engineer-journey.md

 - Configuring Cloud DNS

+#### Differentiating load balancing options
+An important consideration when designing an application accessed by end users is load balancing.

+Load balancing takes user requests and distributes them across multiple instances of your application.
+This helps to keep your application from experiencing performance issues if there is a spike in user activity.

+Load balancing options available in Google Cloud can be **divided into** those that operate at **layer 7 (application)** of the OSI model and those that operate at **layer 4** of the stack.
+The http(s) and file transfer protocol (ftp) load balancers live at Layer 7 of the OSI model.

+Layer 4 of the OSI model encapsulates host-to-host communication in both the Transport and Network levels.
+TCP/UDP, SSL and network load balancers reside at Layer 4 of the OSI model.

+Google cloud offers both internal and external load balancers.
+- The external load balancers include https, SSL, and TCP load balancers.
+- Internal load balancers include TCP/UDP, http(s), and network pass-through load balancers.

+In Google Cloud, load balancers can be be proxied or pass-through.
+- Proxied load balancers terminate connections and proxy them to new connections internally.
+- Pass-through load balancers pass the connections directly to the backends.

+Load balancing options:
+- Global HTTP(S)
+    - Layer 7 load balancing based on load.
+    - Can route different URLs to different backends.
+    - Traffic type: HTTP or HTTPS
+    - Global, IPv4, IPv6
+    - External ports: HTTP on 80 or 8080; HTTPs on 443.
+- Global SSL Proxy
+    - Layer 4 load balancing of non-HTTPS SSL traffic based on load.
+    - Supported on specific port numbers.
+    - Traffic type: TCP with SSL offload
+    - Global, IPv4, IPv6
+- Global TCP Proxy
+    - Layer 4 load balancing of non-SSL TCP traffic
+    - Supported on specific port numbers
+    - Traffic type: TCP without SSL offload (Does not preserve client IP address)
+    - Global, IPv4, IPv6
+- Regional
+    - Load balancing of any traffic (TCP, UDP)
+    - Support on **any** port number
+- Regional internal
+    - Load balancing of traffic inside a VPC
+    - User for the internal tiers of multi-tier applications
+    - It can be TCP/UDP or HTTP/HTTPS traffic type

+When load balancing in a particular region, external connectivity to your front ends can happen through an external http(s) load balancer with the proper forwarding rules and the standard networking tier.
+For connectivity internal to your defined vpc network, you should use the internal https and internal TCP/UDP load balancing options.

+Exercises notes:
+- **Premium** external https load balancer is **global** and more expensive;
+- https load balancer is proxied, not pass-through;
+- TCP/UDP is a pass-through balancer;
+- **Premium** tier SSL is **global** and is not the proper solution between web and backend within a region.
+- SSL load balancer is not a good solution for web front ends.
+For a web frontend, you should use an HTTP/S load balancer (layer 7) whenever possible.
+- A standard tier proxied external load balancer is effectively a regional resource.
+- A regional internal load balancer doesn’t require external IPs and is more secure.

 ### Documentation to review:
 Planning and estimating Google Cloud princing using the Pricing Calculator
 - [Choosing the Right Compute option in GCP](!https://cloud.google.com/blog/products/compute/choosing-the-right-compute-option-in-gcp-a-decision-tree)